youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 ## Attribution

 All information is discovered and learned from somewhere and someone else.
 The information presented here is no different.
-What led me to create this blog and project was the [RaspberryPI for Computer Vision](https://www.pyimagesearch.com/raspberry-pi-for-computer-vision/) series by Dr. Adrian Rosebrock creator of the [PyimageSearch.com](https://pyimagesearch.com) website.
+What led me to create this project was the [RaspberryPI for Computer Vision](https://www.pyimagesearch.com/raspberry-pi-for-computer-vision/) series by Dr. Adrian Rosebrock creator of the [PyimageSearch.com](https://pyimagesearch.com) website.

 This project is inspired by the Hobbyist Bundle, 'Bird Feeder Monitor'.
 Many of the examples in the Hobbyist bundle leverages background subtraction.
 I decided to apply what I learned in the Hobbyist bundle to my problem of monitoring trail usage.